Felix Schröter

-Felix Schröter (born 23 January 1996) is a German professional footballer who plays as a forward for Jerv.
+Felix Schröter (born 23 January 1996) is a German professional footballer who is both coach and player for Våg.

 Career

 In 2015, Schröter joined FC Heidenheim on loan from Schalke 04.
 He made his 2.
 Bundesliga debut on 14 August 2015 against Arminia Bielefeld.
 He replaced Smail Morabit after 77 minutes.

 Schröter signed with the Tampa Bay Rowdies of the USL Championship on 23 January 2023.

 In September 2023, Schröter signed with his former club FK Jerv, on a contract until 31 December 2025.
+In the fall of 2025 he didn’t come to an agreement with the club for a new contract.

+In March 2026 he signed as a playing manager for FK Våg, on the fourth tier of the Norwegian football league system.